odoo/odoo/doc/reference/javascript_reference.rst

         <field name="datetimefield" options='{"datepicker": {"daysOfWeekDisabled": [0, 6]}}'/>

 - daterange (FieldDateRange)
-    This widget allow user to select start and end date into single picker.
+    This widget allows the user to select start and end date into a single picker.

     - Supported field types: *date*, *datetime*